rome/tools/packages/@romejs/js-parser/test-fixtures/typescript/class/abstract/input.test.md

 			}
 		}
 		CommentLine {
-			id: '1'
+			id: "1"
-			value: ' `abstract class` is not valid as an expression.'
+			value: " `abstract class` is not valid as an expression."
 			loc: Object {
-				filename: 'input.ts'
+				filename: "input.ts"
 				end: Object {
 					column: 50
 					index: 254